 Arkansas Rep is not currently accepting scripts for future productions.

-The Arkansas Repertory Theatre is pleased to offer internships for its upcoming 2019-2020 season.
+The Arkansas Repertory Theatre is pleased to offer internships for the 2019 Season.
 Our internships are ideal for college graduates who are actively pursuing a career in professional theatre.
 All interns receive weekly compensation plus housing, along with the invaluable experience of working in a professional theatre setting.

 PRODUCTION ASSISTANT INTERN